 “DeSoto’s?“, Guy asks.

 “No, Ernie’s Pub“, says Googleman.
-“He’s having an affair with a 23-year-old hostess named Wendy but not even his friends are aware of that.
+“He’s having an affair with a 23-year-old hostess named Wendy but only his most loyal friends are aware of that.
 By the way, several of those buddies will be with him, all armed and we classify all of them as right-wing extremists.
 They voted for Trump and bragged about it on social media“.

 “Wow, okay.
 So we’ll pick him up in the morning then“, says Guy.

-“You could“, says Googleman, “but he’s dropping his pick-up truck off at the dealer for service tomorrow.
-He has a rideshare scheduled to pick him up and take him to work at the Jobsite from there.
+“You could,” says Googleman, “but he’s dropping his pick-up truck off at the dealer for service tomorrow.
+He has a rideshare scheduled to pick him up and take him to the Jobsite from there.
 Should we have the car re-routed to a group of well-dressed and well-armed men wearing sunglasses?”